assembl/assembl/doc/backend_rest_api.rst

 want to list the instances, or to access a specific instance.
 It can be followed by the database `id` of an instance of this class (for example:
 ``/data/Discussion/6`` ).
+Some classes (Discussion, Preferences) also have unique names which can be used in traversal: ``/data/Discussion/slug`` ).

 View defs
 ---------